Home

 Send SMS via iChat AV

-I am keeping this script posted (see below) as it has some use as a learning script but not much utility for its intended purpose.
+We are keeping this script posted (see below) as it has some use as a learning script but not much utility for its intended purpose.
 This is because most mobile phone providers automatically create an email address for all their mobile phone subscribers.
-For instance, my carrier, T-Mobile, uses the format: 2125551212@tmomail.net for their email addresses where the username is simply the full mobile phone number including the area code.
+For instance, our carrier, T-Mobile, uses the format: 2125551212@tmomail.net for their email addresses where the username is simply the full mobile phone number including the area code.
 So, to send an SMS to your phone, just send an email to this address.
 (You should contact your mobile phone provider—or see their website—for more information about finding out if your phone has an email address.)

 Here is an example of a script that demonstrates how to send an SMS to a mobile phone via email.
 The following AppleScript can be used to send an SMS to your T-Mobile phone via Mail.app but could very easily be adapted to other carriers and other mail clients.
 (If you’re using Mac OS X 10.3.x, click the script icon to open this script in a new Script Editor window):